kbaafi/cloudformation-elastic-webapp-iac/README.md

+[arch]:images/arch.png
-# CloudFormation Infrastructure as Code for a App
+# CloudFormation Infrastructure as Code for a Web App

 This project showcases how to build an network and server infrastructure to support a web application.
 The template comprises: